Cornell-Tech-Urban-Tech-Hub/heatriskmap/README.md

 # NWS Heat Risk x CDC Heat and Health Index Dashboard

-# To-Do list

-1. merge the two deployments into a single stack --> move the scraper into the CDK stack

-## description
+## Description

-This application is an experimental dashboard that two new indices published by federal agencies to help understand the health impacts of extreme heat — the NWS Heat Risk and the CDC Heat and Health Index.
+This application is an experimental dashboard that combines two new indices published by federal agencies to help understand the health impacts of extreme heat — the NWS Heat Risk and the CDC Heat and Health Index.

 It consists of two parts:

 - A Python **scraper** script that is deployed to AWS with Terraform, and runs an AWS Batch job nightly to fetch and preprocess data from the NWS and CDC.
-- A Javascript web **dash** app that is deployed with nginx to AWS Fargate with AWS CDK.
+- A JavaScript web **dashboard** app that is deployed as a static site to AWS S3 and served via CloudFront using AWS CDK.

 ## `dash`

-A Javascript app packaged for deployment on AWS Elastic Container Service / Fargate.
-Allows users to make selections of day and indicator, and threshholds for filters for both.
+A static JavaScript app (in the `static` directory) that allows users to make selections of day and indicator, and thresholds for filters for both.

 ### Development

-Run locally:

-        cd dash/container && docker compose up --build heatmap
+To run locally, simply open the `index.html` file in the `static` directory in your browser:

+    cd dash/static
+    open index.html

+Or use a simple HTTP server (recommended for local development):

+    cd dash/static
+    python3 -m http.server

-Then load the app at [http://127.0.0.1/](http://127.0.0.1/)
+Then load the app at [http://127.0.0.1:8000/](http://127.0.0.1:8000/)

 ### Deployment

-Deployed using AWS Fargate with [this approach](https://github.com/tzaffi/streamlit-cdk-fargate)
+Deployed as a static website to AWS S3 and served via CloudFront using AWS CDK.
+The static assets are located in the `static` directory.

 To update the stack:

     cd dash
     cdk synth # check the stack
     cdk deploy # push changes

+This will upload the contents of the `static` directory to the S3 bucket and update the CloudFront distribution.

 ### Load Testing

 We use locust for load testing the deployed app.

     cd dash/dash
-        locust -f load-test.py --host=https://heatmap-dev.urbantech.info
+    locust -f load-test.py --host=https://heatmap.urbantech.info

 Then open the [Locust dashboard](http://0.0.0.0:8089/) locally and configure and run your load test.